 Following recent institutional exhibitions at Spike Island, Hessel Museum and CAPC Musée d’art Contemporain de Bordeaux, Olu Ogunnaike’s latest presentation, Is the soil right?, opened at London gallery Rose Easton earlier this month and is on view until 26 October 2024.
 In the show, the artist explores the parallels between humans and trees, tracing the moment a tree is uprooted from one geographical setting and placed in another.
-Is the soil right? includes eight large mirrored steel charcoal prints, four on each of Rose Easton’s two main walls, creating an environment that reflects people back onto themselves.
+Is the soil right? includes seven large mirrored steel charcoal prints, four on each of Rose Easton’s two main walls, creating an environment that reflects people back onto themselves.
 In the lead up to the show, Ogunnaike documented the process of making the new works for Something Curated, published below alongside a conversation with the artist and SC’s Keshav Anand.

 Courtesy of Olu Ogunnaike